UNIRIS/pow-benchmarker/unique-keys/README.md

 ## Description

-This programs aims to simulate the POW for Uniris if we unique keys between the biometric device.
+This programs aims to simulate the POW for Uniris if we use unique keys between the biometric device.
 What is does:

 - Generate X ECDSA keypairs